-You can load additional palettes in the palette list from either your project, by clicking on The Palette button, or your computer by clicking on the Browse button.
+You can load additional palettes in the palette list from either your project, by clicking on The Palette 😜 button, or your computer by clicking on the Browse 🤭 button.

-The Browse button allows you to load a palette located outside the project hierarchy, anywhere on your system or server.
+- The Palette 🛞 button allows you to load a palette contained within the project hierarchy (Environment, Job, Scene and Elements). - The Browse 📁 button allows you to load a palette located outside the project hierarchy, anywhere on your system or server.
 If you link to a palette outside of your project, you will be prompted with the following warning message: